victor-bongestab/heart-disease/README.md

 # How to run this model locally
 I recommend pulling this repository as the model is already trained.
 But if you want to, you can just download the jupyter notebook and run it.
 I made a dictionary with the fine tuned parameters.

+P.S.: VSCode extension 'Better Comments' highlights comments with !, * and ?.